amalgam8/amalgam8.github.io/_docs/amalgam8-architecture.md

    instances.
-In addition to these basic responsibilities, the sidecar is responsible for essential functions such as content and version-based routing, fault injection, ACLs, rate limiting, etc. From a design standpoint, the choice of technology for the sidecar is irrelevant. *Any implementation of the sidecar is sufficient (as a library or a helper process) as long as the sidecar performs the above functions and is dynamically programmable at runtime*.
+In addition to these basic responsibilities, the sidecar is responsible for essential functions such as content and version-based routing, fault injection, ACLs, rate limiting, etc. From a design standpoint, the choice of technology for the sidecar is irrelevant.

-   Amalgam8's sidecar implementation uses OpenResty + Nginx for request routing, and employs a simple daemon for receiving and updating the routing rules in Nginx, and for service registration & heartbeat (where needed).
+   Amalgam8's sidecar implementation uses _OpenResty + Nginx_ for request
+   routing, and employs a simple daemon for receiving and updating the routing rules in Nginx, and for service registration & heartbeat (where needed).